 What does extraction have to do with coffee grinders?

 Everything.
 The better the coffee grinder, the more equal in size each particle of ground coffee is.
 The more similar in size each particle of coffee is, the more likely it is to extract as evenly as every other piece of coffee in the brew.

 This is why we grind coffee in coffee grinders and not blenders.
-Blenders just keep chopping a thing until they are eventually to chopped up and blend together.
+Blenders just keep chopping a thing until they are eventually chopped up and blended together.
 They do not chop pieces evenly.

 Some options for good grinders that grind evenly